Alexander KadyrovAlex Kadyrov

 The term exists in a few different forms.

 There's the Palantir version — engineers embedded at government and defense clients, working inside data infrastructure that standard IT contracts can't reach.
 At one point, Palantir employed more forward deployed engineers than traditional software engineers — the model wasn't a support tier built around the product, it was how the product got deployed.
-There's the OpenAI version — $265,000 roles deploying AI systems at enterprises, backed by a $4 billion deployment company launched last year.
-And then there's the version that's proliferating everywhere else in 2026: someone technical who goes into a client environment, figures out what's actually broken, and builds something that fixes it.

 The third one is the definition that matters to most organizations looking at this model.
 And it's the hardest one to explain, because it sounds like consulting, or contracting, or some combination of both.